Eisenach: After 1815

 Before the Second World War, Bayerische Motoren Werke AG had produced motorcycles in the town.
 In preparation for World War II, new barracks were established in Eisenach and the car industry started the production of military equipment.
-After 1940, around 4,000 forced labourers (most of them from the Soviet Union) were pressed to work in the town's factories, where some of them died due to the bad working conditions.
+After 1940 some 4000 forced labourers (most of them from the Soviet Union) were pressed to work in the town's factories, where some of them died due to the bad working conditions.
 Postwar, the managing director of the BMW aircraft engine works, Dr Schaaf, told the Fedden Mission there were as many as 11,000 working in the town, 4,500 in a plant inside a hillside turning out BMW 132 engines and parts for the 801, the rest in town.
 The bombings during the war destroyed about 2,000 housing units and big parts of the car factories, as well as some historic buildings in the town centre, which were rebuilt soon after the war.
 The US Army arrived in Eisenach on 6 April 1945, but the Soviets took over control of the town on 1 July 1945, making it Communism's westernmost major town.

 Eisenach was part of the GDR after 1949.
 The Inner German border ran only ten kilometres west of Eisenach and was closed in 1952, cutting off parts of Eisenach's traditional hinterland.
 The location near the border inhibited the further development during the next 40 years and the population declined through that period.
 Nevertheless, Eisenach remained an important industrial location.
 The BMW car factory was socialized and under the new name EMW produced the Wartburg, the so-called "Mercedes of the East".
 The deteriorating condition of many historic houses led to a housing shortage during the 1970s.
 The government fought this by demolishing some historic quarters (e.g. at Jakobstraße) and rebuilding them with Plattenbau settlements.
-The biggest Plattenbau district was built at the northern periphery of Eisenach between 1978 and 1985 with nearly 4,000 housing units.
-In 1975, the tramway system was discontinued.
+The biggest Plattenbau district was built at the northern periphery of Eisenach between 1978 and 1985, with nearly 4,000 housing units.
+In 1975 the tramway system was discontinued.

-After German reunification in 1990, the economic situation changed.
+After German reunification in 1990 the economic situation changed.
 The car factory was taken over by Opel, whereas many other factories were closed.
-On the other hand, Eisenach moved from the inner German border to the centre of the reunified country.
+On the other hand Eisenach moved from the inner German border to the centre of the reunified country.
 Tourism saw significant growth and the Wartburg castle was designated a UNESCO World Heritage Site in 1999.
-Nevertheless, the financial situation of Eisenach remained difficult, unemployment stayed above average and car production suffered from the business problems of Opel.
+Nevertheless the financial situation of Eisenach remained difficult, unemployment stayed above average, and car production suffered from the business problems of Opel.